Nobody’s perfect: Gonzaga men lose to Baylor in national-title game, end season 31-1

 INDIANAPOLIS — Heck, everyone’s entitled to an off night.
 But that beatdown Baylor put on undefeated Gonzaga with the national title on the line — nobody saw that coming.

-The fresh-as-can-be Bears obliterated wobbly-legged Gonzaga’s march to perfection Monday night in an 86-70 runaway that brought this once-downtrodden program’s first national title back home to Waco, Texas.
+The fresh-as-can-be Bears obliterated wobbly legged Gonzaga’s march to perfection Monday night in an 86-70 runaway that brought this once-downtrodden program’s first national title back home to Waco, Texas.

 Jared Butler scored 22 points and MaCio Teague had 19 for the Bears (28-2), who were ranked second or third in the AP poll all year long — but never first, all because of one team.